rdeneau/formation-fsharp/en/fsharp-training-04-monad.md

 ---

+# Smart constructor: Purpose

-# *« Making illegal states unrepresentable »*
+> Making illegal states unrepresentable

 🔗 https://kutt.it/MksmkG *F♯ for fun and profit, Jan 2013*

-- Avoir un design qui empêche d'avoir des états invalides
-  - Encapsuler état *(∑ primitives)* dans un objet
+- Design to prevent invalid states
+  - Encapsulate state *(all primitives)* in an object
-- *Smart constructor* sert à garantir un état initial valide
+- *Smart constructor* guarantees a valid initial state
-   - Valide les données en entrée
+  - Validates input data
-   - Si Ko, renvoie "rien" (`Option`) ou l'erreur (`Result`)
+  - If Ko, returns "nothing" (`Option`) or an error (`Result`)
-   - Si Ok, renvoie l'objet créé wrappé dans l'`Option` / le `Result`
+  - If Ok, returns the created object wrapped in an `Option` / a `Result`

 ---

-# Encapsuler état dans un type
+# Encapsulate the state in a type

 → *Single-case (discriminated) union* 👌 : `Type X = private X of a: 'a...` 🔗 https://kutt.it/mmMXCo *F♯ for fun and profit, Jan 2013*